How is Inheritance Taxed in Canada?

 Probate Fees

-However, you can only choose to use either the fair market value or the adjusted cost basis at the time of filing the final return.
-You cannot switch between these two values at a later date.
+The estate would pay any applicable capital gains taxes in the final return before the property is inherited at its new adjusted value.
+However, the executor can only choose to use either the fair market value or the adjusted cost basis at the time of filing the final return.
+One cannot switch between these two values at a later date.

 Disclaimer: